cloudposse/terraform-aws-datadog-integration/README.md

-# terraform-datadog-integration-aws
+# terraform-datadog-aws-integration
-Terraform Module for integration DataDog to AWS
+Terraform Module for integration DataDog with AWS

 ## Usage
-Note: At the moment the module supports `RDS integration only`.
+**Note:** At the moment the module supports `RDS integration only`.
 It will be modified as necessary to integrate the needful services.

 Include this module in your existing terraform code: